3.2 Nebraska Property Disclosures

 Key Takeaways

-• Nebraska law REQUIRES sellers of residential property (1-4 units) to provide a Seller Property Condition Disclosure Statement
+• Neb.
+Rev. Stat.
+76-2,120 requires sellers of residential real property to give buyers a written Seller Property Condition Disclosure Statement

-• The disclosure must be provided to the buyer on or before the effective date of the purchase contract
+• The disclosure must be delivered on or before the effective date of the purchase contract and updated if information becomes inaccurate

 Under Neb.
 Rev. Stat.
-Section 76-2,120, Nebraska requires a Seller Property Condition Disclosure Statement.
+76-2,120, each seller of residential real property must provide the buyer a written Seller Property Condition Disclosure Statement, executed by the seller.

 Commercial propertyGenerally not required